 When it comes to how long wood will keep your campfire burning brightly, two factors to consider are the type of wood you’re using and the size of your campfire.

-In the table below, you’ll see how long each type of wood will keep your fire burning by the hour.
-You can also see how many nights your wood will last based on normal campfire estimates.
+In the table below, you’ll see how many bundles of firewood you will need to keep your fire burning by the hour.
+You can also see how many nights your wood will last based on normal campfire estimates (3-4 feet in diameter).

 |Campfire Duration||Firewood Required|